falconiki/TCSP/README.md

 __**TCSP tree converter**__
 ======

-This is a tree converter simualtor that combines two json trees, merges them in appropriate result and retrieve the result in a json format.
+This is simulator that combines two json trees, merges them in appropriate result and retrieve the result in a json format.

 These are the steps for testing this simulator: